Democratic Socialists of America: Structure and organization

+DSA is a membership-based organization with a national structure and local chapters across the United States.
+Its highest decision-making body is its National Convention, held every two years.
+Between conventions, the organization is led by the 27-member National Political Committee (NPC), which is elected by delegates at the convention.

 The red rose is part of DSA's logo, having been a symbol of socialism since the 1886 Haymarket Affair and resulting May Day marches.
 It was drawn from the logo of DSOC, its precursor organization, and previously of the Socialist International, which shows a stylized fist clenching a red rose, the fist replaced by a biracial handshake symbolizing DSA's antiracism.
 The fist and rose logo was originally designed for the French Socialist Party in 1969 and later shared by socialist and labor political organizations worldwide.